-- May only submit one application within each funding scheme.
-Applicants who apply for a Fellowship, are eligible to and wish to be considered for a stand-alone Project Grant must submit a separate Project Grant application i.e. a Fellowship application will not automatically be considered for a Project Grant. - Are not permitted to submit an application to both the Post-doctoral and the Mid-Career Fellowship schemes. - Can only be awarded one grant or fellowship from this year's Dementia Grants Program (except for Travel Grants, which can be held jointly with another award).
+- May only submit one application as CI within each funding scheme. - Are not permitted to submit an application to both the Post-doctoral and the Mid-Career Fellowship schemes. - Can submit separate applications for both a Fellowship and a Project Grant but will only be eligible to receive one award i.e. if both the Project Grant and the Fellowship application is successful, the applicant will have the opportunity to choose which award they wish to accept. - May hold a Travel Grant jointly with another award.

 If a researcher has submitted an application as a CI and also appears as an Associate Investigator (AI) on another application, both may be awarded.